joachimhalvorsen/identityserverdemo/README.md

 # identityserverdemo
 Demoprojects with identityserver, a js-client and an USER API

-This repo includes:
+## This repo includes:

-IdentityServer4 Project.
+An IdentityServer4 in memory implementation.\
 The IdentityServer implementation with a few clients and API-scopes configured.
 The code is build using https://github.com/IdentityServer/IdentityServer4.Templates, with command: dotnet new is4inmem

-JavaScriptClient
+A JavaScriptClient\
 Basic JavaScriptClient, with userlogin and buttons to make requests to the User API Builds on example here https://github.com/IdentityServer/IdentityServer4.Samples/tree/master/Quickstarts/6_JavaScriptClient

-UserAPI
+An UserAPI\
 A basic dotnet core API with endpoint to get user identity information

-Postman-collection
+Postman-collection\
 A collection that can be imported into Postman requests for getting access_token and calling USerAPI